- Introduction

 - Apply a diaper rash cream to your baby's bottom after each diaper change to help prevent and treat diaper rash.

-- Look for a cream that contains zinc oxide, which is effective in forming a protective barrier on the skin.
+- Look for a cream containing zinc oxide, which helps form a protective barrier on the skin.

 Keeping Your Baby Warm During Diaper Changes

-- Try to change your baby's diaper in a warm room to minimize discomfort.
+- Try changing your baby's diaper in a warm room to minimise discomfort.

 - Use a warm wipe or cloth to clean your baby's bottom.